geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^19]: Leopold answered, that he was not born either mason or carpenter.

 [^20]: The siege of Milan was one of the most arduous enterprizes of Frederick Barbarossa, who employed against that obstinate city all the artillery of antient and chivalrous times.

+[^21]: “The course of true love never did run smooth.”